macdonaldster/macdonaldster.github.io/index.md

 		<ul>
 			<li>Currently watching - Top Boy: Summerhouse (Netflix)</li>
 			<li>Currently attempting - 265 lbs (at 270, right now - 2019-10-01)</li>
+			<li>Trump is a moron (Ukraine) - he clearly released the call transcript because he didn't explicitly come out and say "give us dirt, or Putin is going to roll all over you".
+However, there is SO MUCH MORE evidence.
+So much more.
+He's such an idiot.
+He keeps saying it was a "perfect call" because he wants that to the be only thing you think matters.
+So stupid.
+And yet, there he is.
+President.
+Wow.
+This is what happens to a country when you radically underfund public education for generations.</li>
 		</ul>
 	</p>